Sudan's military dissolves transitional government in coup - KESQ

 Political crisis

-Military and civilian groups have been sharing power in the east African country in an uneasy alliance, dubbed the Sovereign Council, since the toppling of long-standing President Omar al-Bashir in 2019.
+Military and civilian groups have been sharing power since Bashir was ousted in 2019.

 Civilian leaders, however, had accused them of aiming for a power grab.